 先相先 (sen-ai-sen) is a Japanese go term which describes the handicap of taking Black in two games out of every three.
+The weaker player takes Black, White and Black in this order.
 This was the smallest handicap possible between two players in the era before the introduction of komi .
+For more information on professional handicaps in the days before komi go, see Match Handicap System.

 Usually, after three games are won in a row by the same player (or some other threshold is reached) the handicap shifts to josen or to tagaisen (even).
 A game which if lost would result in a shift in the handicap is called a kadoban.